UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 6. Cut the PCIe power cables.
     1. Consulte a trustworthy website with a diagram showing the pins on the cable, for instance on [Wikipedia](https://en.wikipedia.org/wiki/PCI_Express#Power).

+        For a 6-pin connector, there are two 12 V cables on pins 1 and 3 and two ground cables on pins 4 and 6.
+The 12 V pins should be on opposite side of the clamp that holds the connector in place.

+        For an 8-pin connector, there are three 12 V cables on pins 1, 2 and 3 and three ground cables on pins 5, 7 and 8.
+The ground pins should be on the side of the clamp that holds the connector in place.

+    2. Cut the cables in two.
+The location does not matter buch, but we recommend cutting about 50 mm from the connectors attached to the GPU for later accessibility of the cut.

+    3. In order to identify the ends when putting them together later, you want to *immediately* tie the cables to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).

+    4. Remove the insulation on both sides ot the cut.